 HIGH-EFFICIENCY TOILET (HET) REBATE - RESIDENTIAL CUSTOMERS

 - Purchase a new, WaterSense labeled toilet.
 The toilet must be labeled as WaterSense and use 1.28 gallons per flush (gpf) or less.
-WaterSense toilets are listed here: epa.gov/watersense/products/index.html.
+Click here for a list of WaterSense toilets.

 - Install your toilet in the City of College Station water service area (not all parts of the City of College Station are in the College Station water service area).

-- Submit your dated and itemized receipt, together with a residential toilet rebate application form, to College Station Water Services within 90 days of purchase and/or installation.
+- Submit your dated and itemized receipt along with a residential toilet rebate application form to College Station Water Services within 90 days of purchase and/or installation.

 The amount of your rebate will vary as follows: